DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/installation-options/arduino-ide.md

   non-programming commands on the PROG track!**

-**Now run EX-WebThrottle** directly from our `EX-WebThrottle web page </ex-webthrottle/index>`{.interpreted-text role="doc"}.
+**Now run EX-WebThrottle** directly from our `EX-WebThrottle web page </ex-webthrottle/index>`.
 As described on that page, ensure that you are using Chrome version 89 or above.
 Note that you can run the throttle from your browser, and/or install it locally from its own menu.